codecheckers/codecheckers.github.io/guide/community-workflow-author.md

 A great way to learn what a good way to meaningfully package your research for others to inspect, understand, and reproduce is to participate in a [ReproHack](https://reprohack.github.io/reprohack-hq/) and take on the reader/codechecker perspective.

-### Submission
+### 5. Submission to CODECHECK

-When your workflow is ready to be CODECHECKed, open an issue on the [CODECHECK register](https://github.com/codecheckers/register/issues/new/choose).
+When your workflow is ready to be codechecked, open an issue on the [CODECHECK register](https://github.com/codecheckers/register/issues/new/choose).

-### During submission/preprint stage
+### 6. During submission/preprint stage

 After the publication of the CODECHECK certificate, add a reference to the certificate in your paper, e.g., in a section describing your workflow or in the acknowledgements: